-Underline the similes and metaphors in each sentence.
+Let's write Underline the similes and metaphors in each sentence.

-Choose the correct meaning of each simile and metaphor from the box.
-Then write the meaning on the line under each sentence.

-completely exhausted

-walks proudly

-very soft

-very angry

-extremely untidy

-You could see that the teacher was very cross.
-Her face was like thunder.
+from the box.
+Then write the meaning on the line under each sentence. completely exhausted walks proudly very soft very angry extremely untidy You could see that the teacher was very cross.
+Her face was li ike thunder.
 She has the gait of a peacock.
 I was so tired when I went to sleep that my pillow was like a cloud.
 The typical teenager's room is a disaster area.
 I felt like a limp dish rag after the ten kilometre hike through the mountains.

-Write a sentence of your own that uses a simile to compare one thing to another.
+Write a sentence of your own that uses a simile to compare o one thing to another.
+A 8 90